zaiisao/Documentation/en/Video/dashboard_restful_communication.md

 }
 ```

-- In the Live-communication profile, the response is as follows:
+- In the Live-broadcast profile, the response is as follows:

 | Parameter | Description |
 | ---------------- | ---------------- |